Tariff Filing Preparation

 - Other information as the FERC may require by notice or order.

-eTariff requires that every regulated entity have a Company Identifier as part of an eTariff filing.
+eTariff requires that every required filer have a Company Identifier as part of an eTariff filing.
 A Company Identifier is obtained from the Commission.
 Information on acceptable company name formats and suggestions on how to populate the Company Registration on-line form are available from the Instructions for Company Registration.

 You will need one person eRegistered to do business with the Commission to register a company.
 Once you have assembled the necessary information, proceed as follows: